-Asparagus meyers an evergreen perennial is also known as fox tail asparagus fern.
-It produces bottle brush like shoots which resembles fluffy fox tail.
+Asparagus meyers is also known as fox tail asparagus fern.
+It is an evergreen perennial which produces bottle brush like shoots which resembles fluffy fox tail.

 The Asparagus Fern may be used as a specimen, border, ground cover, bedding plant, or container plant.
 It will not cascade over a wall like the ‘Sprengeri’ cultivar because the